Teslos-Dev/Teslos-Viewer/README.md

 This viewer started life as a fork of Singularity 1.8.9 (8338).

+See <a href="https://github.com/singularity-viewer/SingularityViewer/releases/tag/sv-1.8.9.8338-release" target="_blank">Singularity</a> for the exact code this viewer is based on.

+Please see README-SINGU for the original Sinularity Viewer readme.

 Teslos Viewer 1.0.0 is in fact just a renamed and slightly differently configured clone and all relevent urls were changed aswell as the icons.

 I intend to use this repo as a place for me to try new things, some of which may be good bad or ugly.